 - (i) A Power-OFF V{NE} may be established either by design or flight test and should be substantiated by flight tests.
-A Power-OFF V{NE} that is less than the maximum Power-ON V{NE} is generally required if the handling qualities or stability characteristics at high speed in autorotation are not acceptable.
+A Power-OFF V{NE} is generally required if the handling qualities or stability characteristics at high speed in autorotation are not acceptable.
 A limitation of the Power-OFF V{NE} may also be used if the rotorcraft has undesirable or objectionable flying qualities, such as large lateral-directional oscillations, at high autorotational airspeeds.
 The Power-OFF V{NE} must meet the same criteria for control margins as the Power-ON V{NE}.
 The regulation requires that the Power-OFF V{NE} be no less than the speed midway between the Power-ON V{NE} and the speed used to comply with the rate of climb requirements for the rotorcraft.
 When the regulation was written, rotorcraft V{NE} speeds were significantly lower than those of recently certificated rotorcraft.
-The high V{NE} speeds of current rotorcraft result in relatively high values for the Power-OFF V{NE}.
-Speeds lower than those specified in the regulation have been found acceptable through a finding of equivalent safety if the selected Power-OFF V{NE} is equal to or greater than the Power-OFF speed for best range.
+The high V{NE} speeds of current rotorcraft result in relatively high values for Power-OFF V{NE} .
+Speeds lower than those specified in the regulation have been found acceptable through a finding of equivalent safety if the selected Power-OFF $V{\text{\tiny NE}}$ is equal to or greater than the Power-OFF speed for best range.
 In any case, the Power-OFF V{NE} must be a high enough speed to be practical.
-A demonstration is required of the deceleration from the Power-ON V{NE} for Category B rotorcraft, or OEI V{NE} for transport rotorcraft with Category A engine isolation, to the Power-OFF V{NE}.
+A demonstration is required of the deceleration from the Power-ON V{NE} or OEI V{NE} to the Power-OFF V{NE} .
 The transition must be made in a controlled manner with normal pilot reaction and skill. - (ii) In addition to the minimum speed requirements for Power-OFF V{NE} , the rule restricts the manner in which Power-OFF V{NE} can be specified when it is not automatically calculated and displayed to the crew.
-To reduce the crew workload, in all the cases where the Power-OFF V{NE} is not automatically calculated, Power-OFF V{NE} may be a constant airspeed which is less than Power-ON V{NE} for all approved ambient conditions/gross weight combinations; a series of airspeeds varying with altitude, temperature or gross weight that is always a constant amount less than the Power-ON V{NE} for the same ambient condition/gross weight combination; or some combination of a constant airspeed for a portion of the approved altitude range and a constant amount less than Power-ON V{NE} for the remainder of the approved altituderange.
+To reduce the crew workload, in all the cases where the Power-OFF V{NE} is not automatically calculated and displayed, the Power-OFF V{NE} may be a constant airspeed which is less than Power-ON V{NE} for all approved ambient conditions/gross weight combinations; a series of airspeeds varying with altitude, temperature or gross weight that is always a constant amount less than the Power-ON V{NE} for the same ambient condition/gross weight combination; or some combination of a constant airspeed for a portion of the approved altitude range and a constant amount less than Power-ON V{NE} for the remainder of the approved altitude range.